sfarrens/sfof/examples/readme.md

 The directory phot\_test provides a simple example of how to run the code in photometric mode.
-The file *test\_phot.dat* shows the expected input for spectroscopic data, which has the following format:
+The file *test\_phot.dat* shows the expected input for photometric data, which has the following format:

 `Galaxy_ID Galaxy_RA Galaxy_Dec Galaxy_zphot Galaxy_zphot_err`